 The OECD organises annual expert workshops on topics related to measuring regulatory performance.
-Past meetings have focussed on developing a measurement framework for regulatory performance, on the use of perception surveys and on indicators of Regulatory Management Systems.
+Past meetings have focussed on best practice in implementing the 2012 OECD Recommendation, on measuring compliance costs, on developing a measurement framework for regulatory performance, on the use of perception surveys and on indicators of Regulatory Management Systems.

 English, PDF, 5,198kb

 The Toolkit aims to guide the implementation of the 2015 OECD Recommendation of the Council on Gender Equality in Public Life by accompanying policy-makers in delivering gender sensitive public policies and services and enabling women’s equal access to public decision-making.

 Experts from across the relevant policy communities in government and the private sector discussed specific measures to help strengthen transparency in Free Trade Zones and reduce their vulnerability to trafficking.

 Spanish, PDF, 1,910kb

 The Chilean Government asked the OECD to carry out an assessment of the Constitutional Process Open to Citizens (CPOC - Proceso Constituyente Abierto a la Ciudadanía), to identify the lessons learned and to advise on further improvements to engage citizens in the policy making process.

 The report, building on a policy dialogue with a range of stakeholders in Korea, analyses how economic policy instruments under the responsibility of the Korean Ministry of Land, Infrastructure and Transport can be adjusted to contribute to water policy objectives.
 It also investigates how Smart Water Management Korea, an initiative by K-water that combines information and communication technology with water technology, can be harnessed to better contribute to water management in the country.
 Finally, it identifies some of the limitations of prevalent water allocation regimes which need to be addressed to make the best use of available water resources.